SaaSpocalypse How, Redux

 Even if the market temporarily creates a fourth tier, underwriting still requires proof of sublinear verification cost and controllable supplier economics.
 There are services companies that use AI, software companies that use AI, and infrastructure companies that build AI.
 Anthropic, Databricks, and Palantir belong in Tier 3 — they build or operate foundational infrastructure, control their own platform economics, and serve as layers other companies build on.
 The application-layer companies raising at 25–30x — Harvey, Sierra, Glean, Dialpad — sit on top of that infrastructure, consuming someone else’s API, layering on verification, and selling outcomes in categories already priced as services.
 The Finro AI agent dataset (210 companies, 11 niches) already shows the market sorting within AI — HR, PropTech, Sales agents trade at 3–12x, overlapping SaaS.
 It just hasn’t extended that logic across categories to recognize that a Tier 1 AI company is the same asset class as an IT services firm with a different pitch deck.

-The prevailing counterargument writes itself: AI commoditizes cognition like PCs commoditized computing, demand expands as costs collapse, and the winners will be those who own data, compute, energy, and verification.
+The counterargument: AI commoditizes cognition like PCs commoditized computing, demand expands as costs collapse, and the winners will be those who own data, compute, energy, and verification.
 That framing has saturated investor discourse since the February sell-off.
 It is also a Tier 3 thesis.
 The value accrues to the infrastructure layer — not to the application-layer firms reselling it per outcome.
 If AI commoditizes cognition, the company selling commoditized cognition is on the wrong side of its own disruption thesis.

 Getting the tier wrong is a 70–97% valuation swing.
-Technical due diligence is where the category claim gets falsified — and where it almost never is.
+Technical due diligence is where the category claim should get falsified — and almost never is.
+TDD frameworks were built for deterministic software, and no one has updated the methodology to falsify a category claim that didn't exist five years ago.
 The narrative case has been made.
-What follows are the questions the current playbook doesn’t ask.
+What follows are the questions the current playbook doesn’t ask — four dimensions where the horseless carriage still gets inspected for hay consumption.

 II.
 The Diagnostic